zkoss/zkessentials-book/controlling_components/in_controller.md

 }
 ```

--   Line 4,5 : SelectorComposer looks for a `Grid` whose ID is "sidebar"
-    and assign it to the variable `sidebar`.
+`SelectorComposer` looks for a `Grid` whose ID is "sidebar" and assign it to the variable `sidebar`.

 ## Initialize the View